DanHerman212/streaming-systems/readme.md

 1. Build a container registry, containerize the applications and push to Artifact Registry<br><br>
 2. Setup infrastructure with Terraform (Cloud Run, Cloud Tasks, Pub/Sub, Cloud Scheduler, Service Accounts, Storage Bucket, Dataset and Table Schema)<br><br>
 3. Deploy the Dataflow pipeline<br><br>
+4. Once all service are deployed, you'll receive a message with links on where to check status of deployment.<br><br>
-4. The "valve" for the data feed is cloud scheduler.
+5. The "valve" for the data feed is cloud scheduler.
 If you ever need to pause the data feed, just go to scheduler in the gcp console and pause the triggers.
 <br>

 # Dataflow Dashboard